iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

    The `-s 192.168.1.0/24` part means this rule only applies to traffic from the victim's device, which gets an IP like 192.168.1.36 from the attacker's `dnsmasq` setup.

-   When the victim connects to rogue AP "SecureFreeWiFi" and tries to visit a website (e.g., google.com), their phone sends the request to the attacker's Kali machine (because the attacker controls the AP).
+   When the victim connects to the rogue AP "SecureFreeWiFi" and tries to visit a website (e.g., google.com), their phone sends the request to the attacker's Kali machine (because the attacker controls the AP).

    This rule forwards the victim's request to the internet via `eth0`, making it look like the request came from the attacker's machine.
 The website's response comes back to the attacker, who then sends it to the victim.